hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 - for the `<li>` element, you'll need to set the `innerHTML` property
 ```

-## Solution: Create the message element with the value of the new message and username inputs
+## Solution: Create the message element

 - I google for `javascript create an li`
 - I see that the second result is "[Javascript to create an li and append to an ol](http://stackoverflow.com/questions/9107541/javascript-to-create-an-li-and-append-to-an-ol)"